Eric Ravilious: Death

 On 28 August 1942 Ravilious flew to Reykjavík in Iceland and then travelled on to RAF Kaldadarnes.
 The day he arrived there, 1 September, a Lockheed Hudson aircraft had failed to return from a patrol.
 The next morning three aircraft were despatched at dawn to search for the missing plane and Ravilious opted to join one of the crews.
 The aircraft he was on also failed to return and after four days of further searching, the RAF declared Ravilious and the four-man crew lost in action.
 His body was never recovered and he is commemorated on the Chatham Naval Memorial.
 The log book belonging to the pilot of the fatal flight, in the possession of the pilot's daughter, with a hand-written note "failed to return", and an RAF official stamp "death presumed", was shown on the BBC Television programme Antiques Roadshow in March 2020.

-In 1946, Ravilious's widow married Anglo-Irish radio producer Henry Swanzy.
+In 1946, Ravilious's widow, Tirzah, married Anglo-Irish radio producer Henry Swanzy, having been introduced by Peggy Angus.